 What is Cellulitis?

 Skin infections can be tricky to manage.
 They have the potential to create discomfort in your daily life.
-Not only this, but they can cause severe health complications if they go unchecked for too long.
+Furthermore, if left unchecked for an extended period, they can lead to severe health complications.
 So, what is cellulitis?
 We break down everything you need to know about this bacterial skin infection.
 Let’s delve into the details.

 Cellulitis: What to Consider

 Staphylococcus is a bacteria that can form clusters.
-Some species are harmless and can be found on the skin or in the nose.
-Other forms, though, can cause conditions from mild skin infections to more severe pneumonia or sepsis.
+You can find harmless species on the skin or in the nose.
+Other forms, though, can cause conditions ranging from mild skin infections to more severe pneumonia or sepsis.
 Doctors can typically treat it with antibiotics.

-On the other hand, streptococcus is also a bacteria, but they typically form chains.
-Some species are also harmless and are part of the human flora.
+Streptococcus, on the other hand, is also a bacterium, but it typically forms chains.
+Some species, too, are harmless and belong to the human flora.
 Others can cause diseases such as strep throat and pneumonia.
 It can also cause more severe illnesses, such as sepsis and necrotizing fasciitis, a flesh-eating skin disease.
-Usually, it is treated with penicillin or other antibiotics.
+Penicillin or other antibiotics typically treat it.

-Wound care and a clean hygiene routine are important factors in preventing cellulitis.
+Wound care and a clean hygiene routine are important for preventing cellulitis.

 Cellulitis Symptoms, Risk Factors, and Treatments